adlnet/xAPI-Spec/xAPI.md

 simple and familiar utility for recording interaction data.
 These definitions are simple to use, and consequently limited.
 It is expected that communities of practice requiring richer interactions definitions will do so through the use of extensions to an Activity's type and definition.

-###### Requirements

-* Interaction Activities MUST have a valid interactionType.
-* Interaction Activities SHOULD have the Activity type http://adlnet.gov/expapi/activities/cmi.interaction".
-* An LRS, upon consuming a valid interactionType, MAY validate the remaining properties as specified in the table below and MAY return HTTP 400 "Bad Request" if the remaining properties are not valid for the Interaction Activity.

 ###### Details